deeperunder/farhaway.github.io/README.md

 # <span style="font-family:Papyrus; font-size:4em;">Secure Gardening</span>
 Hi, I'm trying to cultivate links on digital security for learning.
-Expect stuffs around tips, surveillance hack, alternative and feminist internet.
+Expect stuffs around tips, surveillance hack, degooglelize, <span style="color:red">alternative</span> and feminist internet.

 ## CHECKING TOOLS
 - [Have I Been Pwned](http://www.haveibeenpwnd.com/) - To check if your email or phone is in a data breach.